 Educate yourself and others.
 Discrimination against people with HIV is often rooted in a lack of understanding about the virus and how it spreads.
 Contact your local public health department to find community-based organizations that provide HIV/AIDS information, counseling, and testing.

 Know your rights.
 Federal law protects people with disabilities, including those with HIV infection, from discrimination.
 Laws such as the Americans with Disabilities Act (ADA) and the Fair Housing Act protect your rights in the workplace, in housing, and in other settings.
-For example, the ADA requires employers to accommodate the needs of workers with disabilities such as HIV/AIDS as long as they can still do the required tasks of their job.
+For example, the ADA requires employers to accommodate the needs of workers with disabilities such as HIV/AID, as long as they can still do the required tasks of their job.